tsdiokno/abl/content/tl/docs/nt/roma/roma-7.md

 [^1]: Or do you not know, brothers (for I am speaking to those who know the law), that the law is master of a person for as long a time as he lives?

-[^2] Dahil hindi pwedeng makipaghiwalay ang isang babae sa kaniyang asawa sa ilalim ng batas, pero kung mamatay ang asawa, malaya na siya mula sa batas nito.
+[^2] Dahil hindi pwedeng makipaghiwalay ang isang babae sa kaniyang asawa sa ilalim ng Kautusan, pero kung mamatay ang asawa, malaya na siya mula sa kautusan nito.

 [^2]: For the married woman is bound by law to her husband while he lives, but if her husband dies, she is released from the law of the husband.

-[^3] Kaya bilang resulta, kung sumama siya sa ibang lalaki habang buhay pa ang asawa niya, tatawagin siyang taksil.
-Pero kung mamatay ang asawa niya, hindi siya taksil kung sumama siya sa ibang lalaki.
+[^3] Kaya naman bilang resulta, kung sumama siya sa ibang lalaki habang buhay pa ang asawa niya, tatawagin siyang taksil.
+Pero kung mamatay ang asawa niya, hindi siya ituturing na taksil kung sumama siya sa ibang lalaki.

 [^3]: Therefore as a result, if she belongs to another man while her husband is living, she will be called an adulteress.
 But if her husband dies, she is free from the law, so that she is not an adulteress if she belongs to another man.

-[^4] Kaya, mga kapatid, kinilala na kayong patay sa ilalim ng Kautusan sa pamamagitan ng katawan ni Kriso, para kayo ay mapag-isa, para sa kaniya na binuhay mula sa patay, para tayo ay magbunga para sa Diyos.
+[^4] Kaya naman, mga kapatid, kinilala na kayong patay sa ilalim ng Kautusan sa pamamagitan ng katawan ni Kristo, para kayo ay mapag-isa sa bawat isa, para sa kaniya na binuhay mula sa patay, para tayo ay magbunga para sa Diyos.

 [^4]: So then, my brothers, you also were brought to death with respect to the law through the body of Christ, so that you may belong to another, to the one who was raised from the dead, in order that we may bear fruit for God.

-[^5] Dahil nung tayo ay na sa ilalim pa ng laman, ang ating mga makasalanang pagnanasa ay nanunuot sa ating mga laman na na sa ilalim ng Kautusan, para mamunga para sa kamatayan.
+[^5] Dahil nung tayo ay na sa ilalim pa ng laman, ang ating mga makasalanang pagnanasa ay nanunuot sa ating mga laman na na sa ilalim ng Kautusan, upang mamunga para sa kamatayan.

 [^5]: For when we were in the flesh, sinful desires were working through the law in our members, to bear fruit for death.